paulaavz/paulaavz/README.md

-- 👋 Hi, I’m @paula
+- 👋 Hi, I’m Paula
 - 👀 As a dedicated digital marketing analyst, I leverage my international experience and passion for data-driven insights to develop strategic, impactful solutions that seamlessly merge creativity with analytics in the evolving digital landscape.
 With in-depth knowledge in online marketing, e-commerce, and data analytics, I establish and foster meaningful relationships, driving measurable results and unlocking new potential for brands and their audiences.
 - 💞️ I’m seeking collaboration on projects in the digital marketing field as a Marketing data analyst
 - 👨🏼‍🎓 I hold a Master’s degree in Digital Marketing and E-commerce, and I am currently enhancing my skills in Data Analysis.
-- 🌎 I am passionate about Digital Marketing and Data Analysis.
-- 🌱 I love embracing new challenges and continuously learning.
+- 🌎 I love embracing new challenges and continuously learning.
 - 📍 Originally from Spain, currently living in Germany.
 - 💬 I am fluent in Spanish (mother tongue), English, and German.